 Alcohol or drug addiction treatment starts with going through the detox process to eliminate any substances from the system.
+Although medical detox programs are not available at our facility, our specialists can recommend esteemed clinics that provide this essential treatment.
 Once the body is free from toxic substances, an individual can move to one of our substance abuse treatment programs.

 Before choosing a treatment program, you’ll discuss treatment options with an addiction treatment specialist to determine the best program.
 Understanding how to treat drug abuse relies on uncovering a variety of factors.
 An admissions specialist will most likely ask questions and review testing that revolves around the following questions: